thegworld/gtx-browser/docs/lacros/test_dut_lacros.md

-If you don’t need to write or modify Tast tests, and just want to run them to check if your change works with the current Tast tests, the quickest way is to trigger the Chromium bots: lacros-amd64-generic-rel.
-Compared to 1 above, it is very easy for those who do not have a ChromiumOS checkout locally.
+If you don’t need to write or modify Tast tests, and just want to run them to check if your change works with the current Tast tests, the quickest way is to trigger the GTx Browser bots: lacros-amd64-generic-rel.
+Compared to 1 above, it is very easy for those who do not have a GTx BrowserOS checkout locally.
 However, it only supports running pre-built tests, so there’s no flexibility for modifying or debugging the tests themselves, so If you hit any unexpected issues, please fallback to using the Chrome OS chroot workflow described above.

-#### Chromium-style GN/Ninja approach
+#### GTx Browser-style GN/Ninja approach

 One can also reproduce the 2nd workflow locally with the following steps: